-Set the System Code within the NXDNTM system being tested.
+This key sets the System Code within the NXDNTM system being tested.
 The range of values is from 000 to 999.
-Alpha numeric entries are made using the $\blacktriangle \lor$ (Up/Down), and $\blacktriangleleft \triangleright$ (Left/Right) keys, numeric keypad, and spin knob.
+Alphanumeric entries are made using the ▲ ▼ (Up/Down) and ⋖ ► (Left/Right) keys, numeric keypad, and spin knob.

 Site Code